The Car Alarm LED…

 Here is a Subaru Impreza instrument cluster which is on the bench displayed as if in exploded view:

-Whilst Blue looks cool it can be annoying if you have an immobiliser LED blinding you when you pull over to take a nap on a long journey.
-I certainly would not recommend one for a camper van!
+Whilst Blue looks cool it can be annoying if you have an immobiliser LED blinding you.
+I certainly would not recommend one for a camper van.
+You really don’t want that flashing if you stay in the vehicle when not driving!

 Here is another Nissan Skyline where the customer wanted a subtle install so we picked a 3mm LED